ItMeMarg/milestoneTwo/README.md

 # **Brew It Right ☕️**
 Thanks for stopping by my Interactive Frontend Development project!
 Please read through this README for some background.
-Reach out with questions, comments, or suggestions through my Github page.
+Reach out with questions, comments, or suggestions through my GitHub page.
 Enjoy! 🤓

 # Content 🗂
 - [UX](#ux)